Parker Jacobs: Recent activities

 Jacobs joined Paul Frank Industries as an artist and graphic designer in 2000, eventually earning the title of Senior Design Director.
 In addition to designing the company's products, Jacobs was notable for writing and illustrating the company's very first children's book, Only in Dreams: A Bedtime Story, featuring the Paul Frank mascot Julius the Monkey.
 In 2005, he briefly worked with Josh Agel, the artist better known as Shag, to help develop a clothing line which never came to fruition.

 That same year, Jacobs helped contribute art design for an independently filmed pilot called Yo Gabba Gabba!, a children's television series being developed by his brother Christian and his creative partner Scott Schultz.
 In 2007, the series was picked up by Viacom's Nick Jr. Channel, prompting Jacobs to leave his job at Paul Frank to work full-time on the show.
 His various titles on Yo Gabba Gabba! have included character design, animation direction, set design, color styling, writing, composing, voiceovers, art direction and costume design, the latter two of which earned him three nominations for a Daytime Emmy Award.
 In the September 22, 2008 episode "Birthdays", Jacobs made an on-camera appearance in the "Cool Tricks" segment, showcasing his affinity for baking birthday cakes.

 Jacobs served as a "creative consultant" for both seasons of The Aquabats' live-action television series The Aquabats!
 Super Show!, contributing ideas and bits of writing to each episode between his work as art director on Yo Gabba Gabba!.
 In 2012, Jacobs, alongside Christian Jacobs and Jon Berrett, created The Goon Holler Guidebook, a children's book about a Bigfoot and a wizard.
 Jacobs has expressed plans to pitch Goon Holler as a television series, and published the first of four children's books based on the concept, Welcome to Goon Holler, in November 2014.

-Jacobs lives in Huntington Beach, California, and has two daughters and four stepsons.
-Since 2008, Jacobs has posted a drawing every day on his website in a feature he calls "Daily Doodles".
+Jacobs spent most of his career in Huntington Beach, California, but currently lives in Boise, Idaho with his foxy wife, author Jennifer "JSP" Jacobs.
+He has two daughters and four stepsons.
+Since April, 10 2008, Jacobs has posted a drawing every day online in a feature he calls #ThisIsYourDailyDoodle.